Tommy12356F/kanewilliamson_portfolio/README.md

+#My Experience with WebDev
 I first got into web development back in 9th grade and continued through 10th.
 During that time, I built a few small websites and even participated in a hackathon.
 Eventually though, like most people preparing for boards and JEE, I had to leave it aside.
 Academics took over, but even after that phase, web development was always something I liked and wanted to come back to.

 Recently, I decided to properly restart that journey and began working on rebuilding my fundamentals.
 Right now, I’m following The Odin Project, which has been helping me relearn things in a more structured way.
 When this opportunity came up, I honestly wasn’t planning to submit anything for this domain.
 I was at home, short on time, and didn’t feel confident about making a proper site for someone as big as Virat Kohli.
 I had also put in a lot of effort into competitive programming (CodeChef), which didn’t really go the way I expected, so motivation was low.

 Then, a day before submission, I just thought — I’m learning web dev anyway, why not treat this as an assignment and submit whatever I manage to build?
 No pressure, no expectations.
 That’s how this project started.

+#Journey of this project
 Initially, I made it a point not to use AI at all.
 I wanted to see how far I could go on my own.
 But pretty quickly, some sections made me feel completely stuck, and avoiding help altogether didn’t really make sense.
 So I did use AI at multiple points — but always with the goal of understanding what was happening, not just copying code blindly.

 The header was reused from a landing page project I had built about a week earlier.
 I adjusted it to fit this site, which actually helped reinforce the idea that code reuse is normal and useful.
 The hero section itself was simple, but I spent a lot of time adjusting spacing and positioning, especially around the quote.
 That small section taught me a lot about visual balance and fine-tuning layouts.